Carbon Dioxide, Bicarbonate and Carbonate Ions in Aqueous Solutions at Deep Earth Conditions: Results and Discussion

-The carbon-oxygen radial distribution functions of anionic species, \HCOOO, and \COOO, (Figure~\ref{fgr:Fig2}b,c) exhibit a sharper first peak that shifts toward smaller distance as a function of pressure.
+The carbon-oxygen RDFs of anionic species, \HCOOO, and \COOO, (Figure~\ref{fgr:Fig2}b,c) exhibit a sharper first peak that shifts toward smaller distance as a function of pressure.
 Both anions form hydrogen bonds with water, as it appears from the well-defined structure of the $g_{\rm O_CH}(r)$ in Fig.~\ref{fgr:Fig2}(h,i).
-The OH group of \HCOOO\ donates one H-bond, and each oxygen accepts on average 2.2 H-bonds from the neighboring water molecules.
-This number is not sensitive to pressure, but the overall hydrogen-bonding structure of the solvation shell undergoes significant changes when the pressure is increased from 2.7 to 6.2 GPa.
+The OH group of \HCOOO\ donates one H-bond, and each oxygen accepts on average 2.2 H-bonds from the neighboring water molecules.\footnote{The number of hydrogen bonds has been calculated according to the same geometric criteria used in Ref.\cite{Luzar}: two molecules are considered hydrogen bonded if the oxygen-oxygen distance is lower than 3.3 \AA, the oxygen-(donor)hydrogen distance is lower than 2.4 \AA and the H-O$\ldots$O angle is smaller than 30$^o$.} This number is not sensitive to pressure, but the overall hydrogen-bonding structure of the solvation shell undergoes significant changes when the pressure is increased from 2.7 to 6.2 GPa.
 At high pressure a larger number of water molecules from the second solvation shell enters the radius of the first shell of hydrogen-bonded molecules, disrupting the local order of the hydrogen-bonded network.
-This effect can be observed also for \COOO: The double-charged anion accepts on average 2.8 H-bonds per oxygen, leading to a total number of $\sim$9 neighbors, in agreement with former {\it ab initio} simulations,\cite{Leung2007} but smaller than that estimated at ambient conditions with empirical potentials.\cite{Bruneval:2007ik,Gale:2011ila,Raiteri:2015bq} Increasing pressure causes weakening of hydrogen bonding, as showcased by the lower peak of the $g_{\rm OH}(r)$ (Figure~\ref{fgr:Fig2}h and i), but an overall increase of the neighboring water molecules results in a more disordered and dynamic solvation shell.
+This effect can be observed also for \COOO: the double-charged anion accepts on average 2.8 H-bonds per oxygen, leading to a total number of $\sim$9 neighbors, in agreement with former FPMD simulations,\cite{Leung2007} but smaller than that estimated at ambient conditions with empirical potentials.\cite{Bruneval:2007ik,Gale:2011ila,Raiteri:2015bq} Increasing pressure causes weakening of hydrogen bonding, as showcased by the lower peak of the $g_{\rm OH}(r)$ (Figure~\ref{fgr:Fig2}h and i), but an overall increase of the neighboring water molecules results in a more disordered and dynamic solvation shell.